 An Appropriate Committee Structure

-The Pay Body will appoint a committee of governors (hereafter referred to as the "Review Committee") who will be responsible for making decisions arising out of this policy and/or the Appraisal Policy.
+The Pay Body will appoint a committee of governors (hereafter referred to as the "Review Committee") who will be responsible for making decisions arising out of this policy.
 The number of governors on the committee shall normally be five, of which at least three governors shall sit in rotation.
 Staff Governors cannot be a member of this committee.

 The Pay Body will also appoint a committee of governors (hereafter referred to as the “Review Appeal Committee”) to hear any appeals.
 The number of governors on the committee shall normally be five, of which at least three governors shall sit in rotation.
 These Governors must be different Governors to those that sit on the Review Committee and cannot be employed by the Pay Body.